jbkinney/mavenn/docs/source/profile_enrichment.rst

 Overview
 -------------
-``profile_enrichment`` is a program within the MPAthic package which calculates the log enrichment of each amino acid at each position.
+``profile_enrichment`` is a program within the mpathic package which calculates the log enrichment of each amino acid at each position.
 Pseudo counts are added to each entry during the calculation.

-After you install `MPAthic`_, this program will be available to run at the command line.
+After you install `mpathic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------